 The results are reported in Table 5.
-Across all three specifications, we find that the coefficient on Quant Rating ETF is positive and significant, which indicates that SA contributors were issuing research reports that aligned with ETF Quant Ratings even prior to their introduction.
-More importantly, we find that Quant Rating ETF × Post is positive and significant, indicating that SA report rating become even more aligned with ETF quant ratings after the ratings were disclosed on the website.
+We find that Quant Rating $ETF \times Post$ is positive and significant, indicating that SA report ratings become more aligned with ETF quant ratings after the ratings were disclosed on the website.
 The point estimates range from 5.65 to 6.21 percentage points.
 These estimates are similar but slightly larger than the corresponding estimates for common stocks reported in Table 4.

 Specification 4 also considers an event time analysis.
-We replace Quant Rating ETF and Quant Rating ETF × Post with Quant Rating ETF interacted with three separate pre-period indicators, an event-time indicator, and three separate post-period indicators.
+We replace Quant Rating ETF and Quant Rating ETF \times Post with Quant Rating ETF interacted with three separate pre-period indicators, an event-time indicator, and three separate post-period indicators.
 We find no obvious trends in the pre-period.
 We also observe an immediate and permanent increase in the post-period.
 These findings echo the patterns found for common stocks (reported in Figure 4), and they provide further evidence that quant ratings help align contributors research recommendations with quantitative signals.